Jtrahan88/SQL/README.md

 > * WHEN condition2 THEN result2
 > * WHEN conditionN THEN resultN
 > * ELSE result
-> * END;
+> * END AS <column name>;

 If there is no ELSE part and no conditions are true, it returns NULL.
-* CREATE DATABASE - This will creat a database from teh terminal into postgresSQL
+* CREATE DATABASE - This will creat a database from the terminal into postgresSQL
-* CREATE TABLE (); 0 This will create a table in the current data base
+* CREATE TABLE (); - This will create a table in the current data base
 * COUNT() - function returns the number of rows that matches a specified criterion.
 * DELETE FROM table_name WHERE condition; - statement is used to delete existing records in a table. (delete the record you entered with a condition)
 * DISTINCT - statement is used to return only distinct (different) values.